Calcium is a mineral needed for bone health, muscle movement, and nerve function. Hypercalcemia is higher than normal levels of calcium in your blood.

-Other treatments depend on the cause of your hypercalcemia but may include: Limiting your intake of calcium and vitamin D. You may be referred to a dietitian.Parathyroid surgery may be needed to treat hypercalcemia in patients with hyperparathyroidism.Dialysis—for severe cases of hypercalcemia due to kidney failure.
+Other treatments depend on the cause of your hypercalcemia but may include: Limiting your intake of calcium and vitamin D. You may be referred to a dietitian.Parathyroid surgery may be needed to treat hypercalcemia in people with hyperparathyroidism.Dialysis—For severe cases of hypercalcemia due to kidney failure.

-To help reduce your chance of getting hypercalcemia your doctor may: Treat any underlying causes, such as hyperparathyroidismUse bisphosphonates when there is cancer in the bones
+To help reduce your chances of hypercalcemia, your doctor may: Treat any underlying causes, such as hyperparathyroidismUse bisphosphonates when there is cancer in the bones